davidgranstrom/git-presentation/git.md

     create mode 100644 README
 ```

 We passed the `-m` flag in order to supply a commit message from the command line.
 Its common to call the first commit "Initial commit".
-The initial commit is also known as the "root commit", from where our tree of recored changes will grow.
+The initial commit is also known as the "root commit", from where our tree of recorded changes will grow.

 Let's take a look at the status again